Tz-risk/builder/README.md

 	work best for you and your project.

-	While builder does not make any stage of development easier for you, its main design goal is to aid in the rapid distribution of your project to the package maintainers of the various Linux distros.
+	While builder does not make any stage of development easier for you, its main design goal is to make is VERY easy for an end user to compile your software, or aid in the rapid distribution of your project to qualified package maintainers of the various Linux distros.
 By constructing a (generic) builder profile for your work, you are helping to streamline the steps necessary for them to tailor your software to their specific environment.
 We would encourage any developer to include this as a